danilofreire/lynching-experiment-brazil/README.md

 You can cite the article as:

 > Freire, D. and Skarbek, D. 2022.
 "Vigilantism and Institutions: Understanding Attitudes toward Lynching in Brazil".
-URL: <https://github.com/danilofreire/lynching-experiment-brazil>.
+Forthcoming, _Research & Politics_, pp. 1--15.

 BibTeX entry: